-- Mental health disorders sometimes go undiagnosed, often due to an individual’s failure to recognize their symptoms, their failure to seek mental health treatment, as well as a mental health professional’s misdiagnosis.
+- In many cases, a mental illness goes undiagnosed, due to an individual’s failure or hesitance to seek treatment, as well as misdiagnosis from a mental health provider.

-- Three disorders that commonly go undiagnosed or misdiagnosed include bipolar disorder, post-traumatic stress disorder, and borderline personality disorder.
+- There are three mental health conditions in specific that often of undiagnosed: bipolar disorder, post-traumatic disorder, and borderline personality disorder.

-- Post-traumatic stress disorder is also often overlooked and mistaken for another disorder such as anxiety or depression.
+- Additionally, posttraumatic stress disorder is also often mistaken for another disorder—for anxiety, depression, bipolar disorder, or even ADHD.

 Bipolar disorder, otherwise known as manic depression, is characterized by abrupt changes in mood.
 Those affected by this disorder alternate between a state of depression and a state of mania (or hypomania, a less intense version of mania).
 When experiencing a depressive episode, these individuals might feel hopeless, empty, tired, or withdrawn; when experiencing a manic episode, they might feel energetic or overexcited, and engage in risky behaviors.